-- PCORRES should contain the actual/verbatim test result. - The value of 'BLQ' should be in PCSTRESC to signify that the result is below the LOQ. - PCSTRESN should be blank. - Standardized units for LOQ should be in PCSTRESU. - PCLLOQ should be populated. - When a numeric value has been assigned to a result that is below the LOQ for the purpose of group summary statistics, that value should be submitted in SUPPPC as QNAM= 'PCCALCN' to allow the group statistics presented in the study report to be reproduced.
+- PCORRES should contain the actual/verbatim test result. - 'BLQ' should be in PCSTRESC to signify that the result is below the LOQ. - PCSTRESN should be blank. - Standardized units for LOQ should be in PCSTRESU. - PCLLOQ should be populated with the lower limit of quantitation for the analyte. - When a numeric value has been assigned to a result that is below the LOQ for the purpose of group summary statistics, that value should be submitted in SUPPPC as QNAM= 'PCCALCN' to allow the group statistics presented in the study report to be reproduced.
 When a value that is below the lower LOQ is excluded from group statistics, no PCCALCN entry is needed.